 Rounds seven, eight and nine were dismal for the old legend as time and again Britton almost went down from Walker’s furious attack.
 Heavy blows to both body and head had the champion covering up and when he wasn’t forcing a clinch he was crouching against the ropes to shield himself from punishment.
 In round ten “The Toy Bulldog” almost ended it when he floored Jack with a crushing right to the jaw.
-No one will know if Britton could have beaten the count or not, as the bell saved him and his cornermen hauled him away like he was a side of beef before dropping him on his stool and working furiously to restore him.
+No one will know if Britton could have beaten the count or not, as the bell saved him and his cornermen picked him up and hauled him away like he was a side of beef before dropping him on his stool and working furiously to restore him.

 By this point it was clear the proud champion could not win, but it was also evident that he refused to give up and so the only question was if Walker could score a knockout victory.
 A clearly exhausted Britton barely survived round eleven, slipping to his knees more than once, and in the following stanza a left hook to the body scored the third legitimate knockdown of the fight.
 The champion rose at the count of nine and clinched to make it through the round and indeed, it took all of Britton’s experience and boxing smarts to gallantly survive the final three frames.
 But survive them he did.